ANDREW-Li-33/john-stockbot/README.md

 ## About

 John Stockbot is an autonomous robot designed to catch basketballs before they hit the ground and pass them back to players during practice sessions.
-Named after NBA legend John Stockton (the all-time assists leader), this robot aims to be the ultimate training partner for basketball players.
+Named after NBA legend John Stockton (the all-time assists leader), this robot aims to be the ultimate robotic training partner for basketball players.

 The robot uses computer vision to track basketball trajectories in real-time, positions itself to intercept shots, and uses a dual-flywheel system to return passes to anywhere on the court.
 The system is built on a distributed architecture with a Jetson Orin Nano handling high-level intelligence and a Teensy 4.1 managing motor control.